Luayabbas1981/animate-slider-package/README.md

 - Smooth Performance: Because it doesn't use heavy animations or require a continuous slide, it will likely perform well on all devices, including mobile, without complex calculations or frequent re-renders.

-- Unique Presentation: The animation options (spin, flip, scale) add a lively, modern look that can make your component stand out.
+- Unique Presentation: The animation options (rotateX, rotateY, scale, fade) add a lively, modern look that can make your component stand out.

 ## Installation